abhishekarya1/DSA-2k23/bs.md

             low = mid + 1;
     }

-    //low and high point to the same element at this pointn (since low == high)
+    //low and high point to the same element at this point (since low == high)

-    return high;   // can return either low or high as they point to the same element
+    return high;   // we can return either low or high as they point to the same element
 ```